Collect, Select, Reflect, Connect

 - Any other widgets as you see fit

 This is a document that summarizes your SEO strategy based on Marg Raffel’s SEO session, as well as your own research.
-You are required to list and briefly explain five distinct SEO strategies you will be implementing for your own brand (your own digital portfolio).
+You are required to list and briefly explain five distinct organic SEO strategies you will be implementing for your own brand (your own digital portfolio), they must be:

 - If you chose to use Portfolio Projects: